 Updating your career website with candidate-focused quality content that accurately reflects your employer brand will help.
 Here are three ways to make your career site a more effective recruitment marketing tool – and drive better business results.

-Try creating a "Day in the Life."
+Create an authentic "Day in the Life" feature.
 Granted, not every day is the same in most roles, but there are key responsibilities and interactions that can help candidates get a better understanding of the position, requirements, and work-life balance.
 Ask current employees to log their daily schedule for a few days and provide a few comments, then use these to create a “day in the life” for those positions.

 Share your company culture in a meaningful way.
 The “About Us” page doesn’t cut it.
 Companies tend to focus career site content on history, stability, and use of new technology – but candidates care more about what it’s like to work there – the culture and management style, who they’ll be working with, and what the work environment is like.
 Sharing insights in an engaging (short) culture video that authentically reflects the people who make up your company can help candidates connect more effectively.

 Show growth opportunity.
 Candidates want to know how they can grow within your organization, so outline potential growth paths and skill-building opportunities.
-For Millennials and Gen Z, it’s less about the traditional career path and more about building skillsets – but they still want to know they have opportunities to grow and develop.
+For many applicants, it’s less about the traditional career path and more about building skillsets – but they still want to know they have opportunities to grow and develop.
 Include real-life stories of how employees have made career progress in your organization.